Quality - Joy - Inclusiveness - Inspiration

 ~

-Faculty | Special Projects
+Special Projects

 Heather is a dancer, educator, artist, and arts advocate.
 She holds a Bachelor of Arts in Modern Dance from Point Park University and is the founder, director, and instructor of the award-winning dance program at County Prep High School, where she built a specialized curriculum focused on creative process with attention to cultural and social responsibility.
 She currently serves on the Justice, Equity, Diversity, and Inclusion Workgroup for the National Dance Education Organization.
 She has presented professional development, movement workshops, and lectures for NDEO, Dance New Jersey, Jersey City Public Schools, Montclair State University, and the Brooklyn Arts Exchange.
 She has performed in a wide range of performance genres (modern dance, West African dance, tap dance, music, theater), in venues throughout the east coast, including the NJ State Theater, Mass MoCA, Ars Nova, White Eagle Hall, Chashama, and the Williamsburg Art & Historical Center.